redhat-developer/intellij-kubernetes/README.md

 ![editor toolbar push](images/editor-toolbar-push.png)

 Alternatively the editor notifies you whenever you may push your content to the cluster.
-Clicking the `Push` link in the editor notification saves your editor to the cluster.
+Clicking the `Push` link in the editor notification saves your file changes on to the cluster.

 ![editor push](images/editor-push.png)